dcreager/avro-examples/README.md

 ## Avro examples

-This repo contains a handful of examples (er, well, one example) of how to use the Avro C API.
+This repo contains a handful of examples of how to use the Avro API using some of the various implementations.